-Environmental Core Courses: Biosphere at Risk (BI205), Aquatic Ecology (BI319), Ecology (BI320), Conservation Biology (BI328), Environmental Plant Biology (BI329), Environmental Chemistry (CH260), Principles of Microeconomics (EC141), Politics of the Environment (PO215).
+Environmental Core Courses: Biosphere at Risk (Bl205), Aquatic Ecology (Bl319), Ecology (Bl320), Conservation Biology (Bl328), Environmental Plant Biology (Bl329), Environmental Chemistry (CH260), Principles of Microeconomics (EC141), Politics of the Environment (PO215).

-Each Environmental Science student is encouraged to gain additional laboratory or field experience by (1) enrolling in either Directed Research in Biology (BI421-422) or Research and Seminar in Chemistry (420-421), (2) developing an individual internship program with direction from the Internship Facilitator (BI451 and/or 452), or (3) participating in the Washington Internship Program (BI450).
+Each Environmental Science student is encouraged to gain additional laboratory or field experience by (1) enrolling in either Directed Research in Biology (BI421-422 or BI423) or Research and Seminar in Chemistry (420-421), (2) developing an individual internship program with direction from the Internship Facilitator (BI451 and/or 452), or (3) participating in the Washington Internship Program (BI450).
 Should a student opt not to engage in one of the above research experiences, he/she must enroll in one additional non-introductory level laboratory course offered by the Biology Department.

-Freshman Year Humanities I Humanities II
+Freshman Year

-Freshman English 103 Freshman English 104
+Humanities I Freshman English 103 Language Biology 103 Chemistry 130 Humanities II Freshman English 104 Language Biology 104 Chemistry 131

-Language Language

-Biology 103 Biology 104

-Chemistry 130 Chemistry 131